Net 30 : What Is It and How Does It Work?

 What Does Net 10 Mean on an Invoice?

-On an invoice, net 10 means that full payment is due in 10 days after the invoice date, at the very latest.
-Net 10 is a credit term, meaning services and products are sold in advance and the client pays later.
+On an invoice, net 10 means that full payment is due 10 days after the invoice date, at the very latest.
+Net 10 is a credit term, meaning services and products are sold in advance, and the client pays later.